mohammadhb/Simple-Facebook-Messenger-Bot/README.md

 ### Technical Features:

-Here are addential **Key Technical Features** implemented into this project.
+Here are additional **Key Technical Features** implemented into this project.
-- [x] **Repository Pattern :** Implemented a single integrated DAO API that is exposed to serve the different perpose of operating on data.
+- [x] **Repository Pattern :** Implemented a single integrated DAO API that is exposed to serve the different purpose of operating on data.
 - [x] **Service Discovery Pattern and Being Service-Based :** This Bot is based on a variety of Services that is Implemented in this platform by default ( e.g. Register, Weather).
 Also developer can add Any Services with minimum effort by just Adding the config and their service-plugin into the Service section.
-- [x] **Caching Data :** For performance perposes, I used Redis to cache the data it became much more faster with caching methods ( From 100ms to 4ms On my Personal System )
+- [x] **Caching Data :** For performance purposes, I used Redis to cache the data it became more faster with caching methods ( From 100ms to 4ms On my Personal System )
 - [x] **Automatic Database Configuration Selection :** You can select your own Database you just need to change the **DATABASE** variable in **.env** and you're good to go!

 ## Directory Layout

 ```
 root
 ├── config              # Configurations
 ├── constants           # Constant Variables
 ├── controllers         # Router Controllers
 ├── repository          # DAO Repository
 ├── middlewares         # Express middlewares
 ├── databases           # Database Core
-|    |── mongodb     # Mongoose for Mongo DB
+|    |── mongodb        # Mongoose for MongoDB
 |    |── postgresql     # Sequelize for Postgresql
 |    └── redis          # Redis Client for Caching
 ├── router              # Routes and Router
 |    |──conversation    # Facebook Webhooks routes
 |    └── message        # Messages routes
 ├── requests            # Third party libraries/services
 ├── services            # Service Discovery and Services
 |    |── user           # User Service
 |    |── weather        # Weather Service
 |    └── example        # An Example Service to be added by you
 ├── tests               # Tests
 └── utils               # Utility and Handy Functions
 ```

 ### Getting Started: